-The Financial Diaries book was published in 2017, building on 5 years of fieldwork and analysis led with Rachel Schneider and carried out with Tim Ogden and a great research team.
+The paperback edition of The Financial Diaries was released in November 2018.
+The book draws on 5 years of fieldwork and analysis led with Rachel Schneider and carried out with Tim Ogden and a great research team.
 The book gives a new view of economic insecurity and poverty in America, drawing on the stories of families across the country and detailed evidence on their financial lives.
 The University of Manchester’s Diane Coyle named it one of the best economics books of 2017, and the book received a 2018 Axiom Best Business Book Silver Award.